Here are some other popular questions related to “How often should you replace your mattress?”:

 - Bent metal frame or grid

 Most boxsprings feature a dust mattress cover, which you’ll need to pull back to inspect any internal parts.
 However, checking your boxspring can save you from buying a new mattress when the problem isn’t actually further down.

 When Should You Replace A Toddler Or Child’s Mattress?

 When most people wonder, “How often should you replace your mattress?”, they’re thinking of adult beds.
 But if you have children, your own mattress isn’t the only one in your home.

-Honestly, it’s easy to grow complacent about your child’s mattress.
+Honestly, it’s easy to grow complacent about your child’s bed .
 After all, their body doesn’t experience the aches and pains that working adult bodies go through.

 Since children are constantly growing, often at an incredibly high rate, it’s difficult for their mattress to keep up.
 The mattress that worked for your five-year-old might not work when they’re a ten-year-old and the same goes for children’s bed frames.

 Although there’s no set life expectancy for a child’s mattress, you should regularly check for sagging, obvious wear, and other signs that your child might not be getting the best sleep possible.